 What is diabetes?

-Diabetes is a disease that occurs when your body doesn't make enough of a hormone called insulin, or if your body doesn't use insulin the right way.
+Diabetes mellitus is a serious, chronic condition of high blood sugar.
 If left untreated, it may result in blindness, heart attacks, strokes, kidney failure and amputations.
-Only half of the people who have diabetes are diagnosed because in the early stages of diabetes, there are few symptoms, or the symptoms may be the same as in other health conditions.
+Diabetes is the fourth leading cause of death in the United States.
+More than 178,000 people die each year from this disease.
+Although over 8 million people in the United States have been diagnosed with diabetes, only half of the people who actually have diabetes are diagnosed.
+This happens because in the early stages of diabetes, there are few symptoms, or the symptoms may be the same as in other health conditions.

 What are the symptoms of diabetes?

 Blurry vision that changes from day to day

 Tingling or numbness in the hands or feet